-The cost of non compliance of OHS recommendations is far greater than the cost of seeking ISO 45001 certification and implementing training.
+The cost of noncompliance with OHS recommendations is far greater than the cost of seeking ISO 45001 certification and implementing training.

 A year ago, personal protective equipment (PPE) was reserved for workers handling hazardous materials.
 No one ever imagined that all employees would need to wear a face mask and social distance.
 But this is the reality now.
 The health of your warehouse workers matters a lot.
 Especially in logistics where the people are the asset of the company.

-Executing occupational health and safety guidelines, along with ISO 45001, advertises not only to partners in the logistics pipeline but also to your employees that you take safety and wellness seriously.
+Executing occupational health and safety guidelines, along with ISO 45001, advertises to partners in the logistics pipeline and to your employees that you take safety and wellness seriously.

 Take the first steps today towards a new tomorrow.
 Perform an internal warehouse health and safety audit.
 Launch new safety training using digital solutions from how.fm.
 Place the health and safety of your workers at the top of your priority list.